phetsims/phet-info/deployment-info/doc/deploy-rc-phet-io.md

 - [ ] Check out the correct shas for dependencies: `grunt checkout-shas`

-- [ ] If you've branched (for the purposes of patching) any of the dependency repositories since the last rc version was published, you'll need to explicitly checkout those branches.
-For example, if you branched vegas for the 1.1 release of graphing-lines, do `cd ../vegas ; git checkout graphing-lines-1.1`.
+- [ ] If you are making a maintenance release, then you will have to branch that repo to perform the fix.
+To do so, name the branch after the sim and version you are performing the maintenance release on.
+For example, if you branched vegas for the 1.1-phetio release of graphing-lines, the branch name in vegas will be graphing-lines-1.1-phetio.

 After setting up the release-candidate branches, continue the build and deploy: